wa7nwp/nwp2019/19201_Ham_misc/my_antenna_stories.md

+## Accessing the distant repeater (Kevin to Highwood Baldy)

+FB 190820:  Hey everyone, I was trying to talk to my Dad in Lava Hot springs Idaho from my home in Woods Cross Utah through a 2 meter fm repeater out there 115 miles away, with my Kenwood tm v71a (full power 50 watts), lmr 400 coax and 5/8 wave antenna hung on my roof.

+I could key up the repeater just fine but but apparently I was only just barely understandable.

+Bill Vodall I've seen similar cases where raising the antenna (a small beam) made all the difference.
+It went from scratch to a strong readable signal.

 ## 75 meter Full Wave Loop

 FB:  Craig B. Single band?
 If so, feed with a quarter wave stub of 75 ohm coax to your 50 ohm coax and use a 1:1 balun to balance it.